-If you are planning a trip to the East Coast of Australia, you are likely to have Brisbane on your itinerary.
+If you plan a trip to the East Coast of Australia, you will likely have Brisbane on your itinerary.
 Located halfway between Sydney and the Whitsundays Islands, Brisbane is the largest city in Queensland; an ideal base for exploring places like the Sunshine Coast and the Gold Coast.

 Best day trips from Brisbane

-See wildlife at the Australia Zoo
+See wildlife at the Australia Zoo.

-Moreover you can take the opportunity to visit the Wildlife Warriors Hospital, just next door, one of the largest wildlife hospitals in Australia rescuing thousands of sick and injured native animals every year.
+Moreover, you can take the opportunity to visit the Wildlife Warriors Hospital, just next door, one of the largest wildlife hospitals in Australia rescuing thousands of sick and injured native animals every year.

 Drive to the Gold Coast

 While the Gold Coast is a place that needs a few days to be discovered, depending on what interests you most, you can plan a day trip from the city for a swim, a surf, a stroll, a bike or a hike in the amazing Gold Coast Hinterland.

 There are myths about the Gold Coast which labels this area as glamorous and touristy.
 While there is some truth in it, it’s not about that.
 There are highrises, water and theme parks that attract family with kids, but there are also beautiful walking trails, coastal and natural attractions for nature lovers.
 I loved my 6 weeks on the Gold Coast and highly recommend the Gold Coast for a day-trip or even for a few days stay.

 The best way to explore the Gold Coast is by hiring a car and travelling the region by yourself.
 If you only want to visit Broadbeach, Surfers Paradise or Burleigh Heads or Coolangatta, I’d suggest you catch a train from Roma Station in Brisbane to the Gold Coast.
 The train service operates hourly, and tickets can be purchased with the local public transportation, and by using the Go Card.